creativesar/creativesar/README.md

 # Hi 👋!
-I'm Sarfaraz Ahmad — Full-Stack Developer | UI/UX Designer | Creative Thinker
+I'm Sarfraz Ahmad — Full-Stack Developer | UI/UX Designer | Creative Thinker

 ## 🚀 About Me
 Hello!
 I'm Sarfaraz Ahmad, a passionate full-stack developer and a Figma wizard specializing in creating delightful UI/UX experiences.
 With a blend of creativity and technical skills, I design visually stunning interfaces and develop scalable, efficient applications.
 Let’s create the future, one pixel at a time!